 In the process — and more than 1,000 years after the secrets of concrete were lost — Smeaton rediscovered how to make cement.
 Before long, manufacturers started marketing his discovery as “Roman cement.”
-And the Eddystone Lighthouse stood for nearly 130 years, outlasting the rocks that eroded out from under it.
+And the Eddystone Lighthouse stood for nearly 118 years (from 1759 to 1877), outlasting the rocks that eroded out from under it.

 The process of prestressing steel was patented to make concrete stronger and allow engineers to use less steel and concrete.

 In 1891, a man named George Bartholomew built the first concrete street in America in Bellefontaine, Ohio.
-Today, pervious concrete is being advocated as the best, and most environmentally friendly, surface for streets.
+Today, previous concrete is being advocated as the best, and most environmentally friendly surface for streets.